 - Click OK to create the login and set the database permissions.

 - Close Microsoft SQL Server Management Studio.

-If you want to add the database to an Always-On Availability group, perform this configuration before proceeding to the next step.
+If you want to add the database to an Always-On Availability group, install and configure Azure AD Connect before doing so.

 Installing and configuring Azure AD Connect

 First, we need to install the Active Directory module for Windows PowerShell, as a cmdlet we need is part of this module: